athomasq/athomasq.github.io/categories/investing/pitch-me.md

 <br/>

-*I try to keep on track with the above schedule, but sometimes things slip.
-If you don't hear from me for several days or weeks, please send me a nudge.
+*Despite my best efforts, sometimes things slip; if I seem to drop the ball, please send me a nudge.
 Also, please send calendar invites with links or locations for all meetings.*

 <br/>